Rikul/python-gui/process_monitor/README.md

 # Process Monitor

-A real-time system process monitor with CPU and memory usage graphs built with Python and tkinter.
+A real-time system process monitor with CPU and memory usage graphs built with Python and Qt 6.

 ## Requirements
 - Python 3.8+
-- Tkinter (bundled with most Python installations)
+- PyQt6

 To install required packages: